Itaachi07/SQL-Practice/exercise_04.md

 10. Display the Part Table in the ascending order of CITY and within the city in the ascending order of Part names.

+       select * from p order by city, pname;
 ----------------------------------------------------

 11. Display all the Suppliers with a status between 10 and 20.